Review – Super Star Soldier on VC

 In the last 24 hours, people have been beaten, robbed, and shot for their PS3’s.
 The demand for the system is at an all-time high right now, but, amazingly, for all the wrong reasons.
 As has been stated all over the Internet, a lot of the people waiting on a line for the PS3 have now put their new warez on eBay, hoping to take advantage of little Billy’s moronic parents.
 They’re definitely going to get their money, but some of those lucky sellers thieved their way into that rather large bonus.

 I’m writing this blog in hopes that the Nintendo Wii launch this Saturday night goes a lot smoother.
 Please, everyone, don’t act foolish or selfish.
-Nintendo has promised a huge supply of Wii’s, and there should be no problem when walking into your local Wal-mart, or what have you, to pick one up. → Finger lickin’ read.
+Nintendo has promised a huge supply of Wii’s, and there should be no problem when walking into your local Wal-mart, or what have you, to pick one up. → Illiterates hate her!
+Click to read this one weird trick.

 EGM takes a side in the console war